onlymetro/Decentralized-Image-Storage/README.md

 app = Flask(__name__)
 images_directory = "images/"
 blockchain = None
-This section imports necessary libraries, initializes a Flask app, sets the directory for storing uploaded images (images_directory), and declares a variable (blockchain) to store the Web3 instance later.
+First we start by importing necessary libraries,then,we initialize a Flask app.We need to set adirectory for storing uploaded images (images_directory), and declare a variable (blockchain) to store the Web3 instance later.

 Flask Routes: